Fujifilm XP140 vs Sony A6400

 |240 shots per battery charge||410 shots per battery charge|

 |110 x 71 x 28 mm, 207 g||120 x 67 x 50 mm, 403 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Fujifilm FinePix XP140 and the Sony Alpha A6400?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm XP140 and the Sony A6400.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 The XP140 can be obtained in five different colors (black, blue, yellow, green, white), while the A6400 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6400 is somewhat larger (3 percent) than the Fujifilm XP140.
+It is worth mentioning in this context that the XP140 is splash and dust resistant, while the A6400 does not feature any corresponding weather-sealing.
 More than that, the XP140 is water-proof up to 25m and can, thus, be used for underwater photography.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XP140 has a lens built in, whereas the A6400 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A6400 and their specifications in the Sony E-Mount Lens Catalog.